 When the parents of a child are no longer together, child custody and visitation will be established by a Texas Court.
 Since this involves separating a parent from a child, these can be some of the most difficult cases to handle.
 You may be wondering if you can secure the best living arrangement for your child and maintain the strong relationship you deserve.

 Ideally, both parents can come up with a child custody agreement that works for both them and the child.
 The reality is that oftentimes the court needs to get involved and determine the right custody order.
-Some considerations include the preferences of the child, ability to support the child, and the specific needs of the child.
+Some considerations include:

-We Can Advocate for the Ideal Custody Order, Which Can Be:
+We Can Advocate for the Ideal Child Custody Order, Which Can Be: